Kitware/CMake/Help/manual/cmake-file-api.7.rst

 ``dependencies``
   Optional member that is present when the target depends on other targets.
+  It is not present if the target is not part of the build system (i.e. it is not an imported target or an interface library with no generated sources).
   The value is a JSON array of entries corresponding to the dependencies.
   Each entry is a JSON object with members: